 Concerts, loudspeakers and direct acoustic fields

 Let’s start in a concert hall.
-When and a musical note is suddenly sounded on the stage, say by a violin, the sound travels outward from the instrument and then reflects on walls, ceiling, and audience.
-The sound that you hear is a combination of direct and reflected sound.
-Depending on where you sit you will hear the direct sound first before its reflections or you will hear the direct sound in closer proximity to its reflections and the reverberant sound.
-The highest rated concert halls acoustically are identified with a sound field in which the direct sound is more dominant.
-It is even said that if the direct sound is not clear the music will not be compelling.
+When a musical note is suddenly sounded on the stage, say by a violin, the sound travels outward from the instrument and then reflects on walls, ceiling, and audience.
+The sound that you hear is a combination of direct and reflected sounds.
+Depending on where you sit, you will listen to the direct sound first before its reflections, or you will hear the direct sound in closer proximity to its reflections and the reverberant sound.
+The highest-rated concert halls acoustically are identified with a sound field in which the direct sound is more dominant.
+It is even said that if the direct sound is not clear, the music will not be compelling.

-For loudspeakers placed in an ordinary room, one can also identify zones where either the direct or reverberant field dominates.
-Close to the source the direct field is dominant, while far from the source the reverberant field is dominant.
+For loudspeakers placed in an ordinary room, one can also identify zones where the direct or reverberant field dominates.
+Close to the source, the direct field is dominant, while far from the source, the reverberant field is dominant.
 The distance measured from the speaker where the transition between the two occurs is called the critical distance of the speaker.
 This is illustrated in the picture below.

-Knowing this direct field is not only interesting when designing concert halls or audio control rooms, but it can actually also be used to directly expose objects to it and use that as a mean to excite structures to simulate acoustic load environments, such as the extremely violent noise when a satellite is launched in to space.
+Knowing this direct field is not only interesting when designing concert halls or audio control rooms, but it can actually also be used to directly expose objects to it and use that as a means to excite structures to simulate acoustic load environments, such as the extremely violent noise when a satellite is launched into space.
 Hence the name Direct Field Acoustic Noise or short DFAN testing.